wingedhusssar-pixel/Haven-demo/README.md

 # Haven

-A peer-connection app built to fight loneliness.
+A peer-connection app built to fight loneliness and mental health.
 Haven matches verified users on shared interests and background, gives them group spaces and safe ways to meet in person, and puts a serious safety system at the center of the product rather than bolting it on.